Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 Our History and Geography curriculum has recently undergone a detailed review.
 We have designed our new curriculum (alongside the National Curriculum) to be well planned, challenging, engaging and thought provoking.
 Children are given clear opportunities to develop their historical and geographical skills, understanding and knowledge.
 These subjects are taught discretely; however, if the opportunity arises to incorporate lessons together and fully develop our knowledge-rich curriculum, we will do so.

 Physical Education (PE)

 We follow the Val Sabin scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
 PE is taught twice weekly by our PE lead in conjunction with class teachers.
-Swimming is taught at the local leisure centre by both the centre's staff and our own qualified swimming teacher.
-We start swimming lessons early on in our school, with the aim of ensuring that every child can swim at least 25m by the end of KS2.
+Swimming is taught at the local leisure centre by the centre's staff.
+Children in Class 3 have swimming sessions every year.
+There is also an opportunity for children who need extra tuition to receive these additional sessions.
+Our aim is to ensure that every child can swim at least 25m by the end of KS2.

-French is taught during KS2 using the Catherine Cheater Scheme of Work.
+Spanish is taught during KS2 using the TES Scheme of Work.
 The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.